 Southern Breeze News (SBN)

-Our regional newsletter, Southern Breeze News (SBN), contains exclusive market tips, publishing news, business and craft tips, success stories, event information, and more.
-Here's how to send us your good news and helpful tips.
+The regional newsletter, Southern Breeze News (SBN), contains exclusive market tips, publishing news, business and craft tips, success stories, event information, and more.

 The latest Southern Breeze News (SBN) can now be found online!
-Southern Breeze members will also find future issues in their "in box", rather than their "mail box".
-That's right, we're going electronic!
-Oh, yes--we'll still mail reminders of upcoming conferences and registration forms.
+Southern Breeze members will also find future issues in their “in box”, rather than their “mail box”.
+They will be very happy if you want to support their activity by simply donate.
+Here is the moment where we want to give our special thanks to the first who believed in them – an online casino directory, where there are listed the most popular live casinos online.
+That’s right, they’re going electronic!
+Oh, yes–they’ll still mail reminders of upcoming conferences and registration forms.
 The SBN has been a semi-annual, hard copy, publication for many years.
 A few past issues can now be viewed online as well.

 RESELLING A CANCELLED BOOK